Are you visiting Villa Park as an away fan?

 Away Disabled Access, Seating & Facilities:

-Away supporters with physical disabilities cannot currently be “accommodated” within the away area at Villa Park.
+Away supporters with wheelchairs cannot currently be “accommodated” within the away area at Villa Park.

 Fans requiring wheelchair access view the game via the Trinity Road stand, the most modern section of Villa Park.